October 1, 2022 – January 14, 2023

 The landscape is a place of unique national character and pride for Canadians of different and unique backgrounds, but is also a mirror that reflects change, settlement and environmental deterioration.
 Tradition Transformed marks the ever-changing landscape of the artist’s mind, fulfilling the Group of Seven’s aim to create a uniquely Canadian identity.

 Peter E Fyfe

 Xuefei (Fei) Ji

 The Paul Quarrington Multidisciplinary Arts Award: $500

-The award has been graciously funded by the Quarrington Arts Society in recognition of the contributions Paul Quarrington made to Canada’s artistic community.
+This award is named in honour of Paul Quarrington and is awarded to an artist incorporating at least two mediums into their submission.
+The Quarrington Multidisciplinary Arts Award honours the contributions Paul Quarrington made to Canada’s artistic community.
 Paul was a novelist, playwright, screenwriter, filmmaker, musician and educator.

 The Kevin J. Batchelor Emerging Artist Award: $1000

 This award is given to an emerging artist working in either one of the 2-D mediums such as painting, drawing or mixed media and was selected by the Batchelor family.

 This year’s recipient is Nancy Bennett for her artwork Afternoon Skate.

 The Jurors’ Prize is awarded to an artist who best exemplifies the qualities that Franklin Carmichael found ideal, that is, incorporating diversity in their work and remaining sophisticated in their depictions of the various landscapes in our geography.
 The recipient of this award should visibly be embracing, challenging or addressing existing approaches to Canadian landscapes.